Member Benefit Description

 - 4 months into the meeting, plan to begin asking for referrals and giving referrals

-- Conduct one social event each Power Partner ‘year’
+- Conduct one social event each Power Partner ‘term’